osirrc/duet-docker/README.md

   Number of fields which is an integer number, default=10

    - lambdas
-   comma separated values for lambdas mentioned in the [paper](http://hasibi.com/files/ictir2016-elr.pdf) e.g, lambdaE,lambdaU,lambdaO,LambdaT which are float numbers.
+   comma separated values for lambdas mentioned in the [paper](http://hasibi.com/files/ictir2016-elr.pdf) e.g, lambdaE,lambdaU,lambdaO,LambdaT which are float numbers and lambdaE+ lambdaU+ lambdaO+ LambdaT =1 .

 ## Refrences